PollyHannah/Phylogenomic-study/README.md

 Then retry the prokka script.
 If run successfully, the prokka_outputs folder created in the mcv directory will contain multiple outputs.

 ### Save proteome files to a central folder.
-This step is done in preparation for running Orthofinder, a program which uses proteomes files.
+Collect the proteome files from the prokka_outputs directory and save them to 1_prokka directory.This step is done in preparation for running Orthofinder, a program which uses proteomes files.

 ```bash
 bash script_two_collect_proteome_files.sh